ishan-chaudhary/AIS_project/README.md

   ## Clustering

   Note, when we get there, we will have to look at how to represent time.
 If we include it as a Z dimension, the scale will impact different clustering spaces.
 Perhaps we can run the same clustering approaches with different time scales to show how it can impact the final clusters.
+Or we could just ignore time entirely and cluster just based on spatial activity.

   Can I use labeled clusters of "ports" to identify the critical values for distance in time and space, and then apply those parameters against the rest of the data.
   -Likely DBSCAN is the best implementation
   -Would Gaussian mixture models successfully identify anamalous ship traffic?

+  So use DBSCAN to cluster individual ships, but it crashes local machine in sklearn.
+Rebuilt code to work in PostGres and can now run locally or in the cloud.
+We can run the clustering for each ship, and then cluster all the ports from all the ships to find final ports.
+This may be less subject to drift over time.
+Our hyperparametrs are only good for the volume of ships in the timeframe.
+Say we had well-tuned parameters for a month of AIS data.
+They would be far too low for a years worth of data, because 12 times the shipping activity is in the same area.
+If we cluster the activity first and then cluster to find ports, its could be more resistent to walking.

   ## Network Analysis